Introduction

 - Dish Soap and Warm Water:

-- It is generally safe but can vary based on soap ingredients.
-Ensure no residue or color changes occur.
+- Generally safe but can vary based on soap ingredients.
+Ensure there’s no residue or color changes.

 Advanced Techniques for Safe Paint Removal